Featured Movements

 As soon as the legs and hips are extended, punch your hands toward the ceiling to extend the arms.
 You should finish with ears between the arms, dumbbells above the shoulders, and heels down.

-Plank Rows
+Renegade Rows

 Plank rows are a little sneaky on how much core and shoulder strength they take to do them well, to keep the upper body from swaying and to get adequate range of motion bending the elbow.